Temsutula Imsong: India’s Beti from Nagaland, Who Cleaned the Ganga Ghats of Kashi

 In 2015, Prime Minister Narendra Modi tweeted about her and her team’s effort.
 He spoke about her at his address in Toronto.
 She is an international name to reckon with in the cleanliness drive.

 When she cleans, she doesn’t consider what comes her way.
-Just two years ago, the steps at the ghats of the Ganga at Benares were dotted with human excreta.
+Just few years ago, the steps at the ghats of the Ganga at Benares were dotted with human excreta.
 Temsutula Imsong herself took the lead in cleaning it.
 Her team joined her.
 Today people can sit at the steps and watch the Ganga flow by.

 Recalling her experience in cleaning the ghats of the Ganga in Kashi, Temsutula Imsong says, “It took us two full days to remove those layers of human excreta, which had been there for years.
 Even after washing ourselves several times, we felt we smelt of human excreta.
 It was so disgusting that we could not eat food for days!
 But the satisfaction of seeing the clean ghat compensated for all this.”